-To remain in the program, students testing positive on entry must have a negative drug test result within the 45-day probationary period.
+To remain in the program, students who test positive on entry must have a negative drug-test result within the 45-day intervention period.

-If a probationary period takes place during a center vacation period (e.g., summer break, winter break), the probationary period is suspended and resumes the day the student is scheduled to return to the center (e.g., if a student is on day #30 of his or her probationary period at the time of the center vacation, the day count will be suspended at 30 days, and resume as day #31 the day he or she is due back on center).
-If a student does not report to the center on the day he or she is expected to return, the probationary period still resumes and the student is labeled AWOL.
+If an intervention period takes place during a center vacation period (i.e., summer break or winter break), the intervention period is suspended and resumes the day the student is scheduled to return to the center (e.g., if a student is on day #30 of his or her intervention period at the time of the center vacation, the day count will be suspended at 30 days, and resume as day #31 the day he or she is due back on center).
+If a student does not report to the center on the day he or she is expected to return, the intervention period still resumes and the student is labeled AWOL.